-The regiment was formed by amalgamating the 4th Queen's Own Hussars and 8th King's Royal Irish Hussars on 24 October 1958 - the day before the anniversary of the Charge of the Light Brigade, in which both these regiments participated.
+This regiment was formed by amalgamating the 4th Queen's Own Hussars and the 8th King's Royal Irish Hussars.
+This took place on 24 October 1958, the day before the anniversary of the Charge of the Light Brigade, in which both regiments had participated.

-The new regiment’s colonel-in-chief was the Duke of Edinburgh and it inherited the colonels of both its predecessor regiments, one of whom was Winston Churchill, who had served in the 4th Hussars.
+The new regiment’s colonel-in-chief was the Duke of Edinburgh.
+It also inherited the colonels of both its predecessor regiments, one of whom was Winston Churchill, who had served in the 4th Hussars.

-Both regiments were in Germany at the time of the merger and the new unit remained there for its early years, operating as an armoured car unit.
-In June 1961 it moved to Aden via England, followed by jungle warfare in Brunei and Sarawak and service as part of the Internal Security Forces in Singapore.
+Both regiments were in Germany at the time of the merger.
+The new unit remained there for its early years, operating as an armoured car unit.
+In June 1961, it moved to Aden via England, followed by jungle warfare in Brunei and Sarawak, and service as part of the Internal Security Forces in Singapore.

-In 1964 the regiment moved back to West Germany for four years, before converting to a tank regiment and becoming the Royal Armoured Corps’s Centre Regiment.
-In 1965 officers from the regiment stood vigil over Churchill’s catafalque and acted as his coffin-bearers.
-His death also led the regiment to switch to a single colonel.
+In 1964, the regiment moved back to West Germany for four years, before converting to a tank regiment and becoming the Royal Armoured Corps’s Centre Regiment.
+Following Churchill's death in 1965, officers from the regiment stood vigil over his catafalque and acted as his coffin-bearers.

 The regiment re-equipped with Chieftain tanks in 1969, before returning to Germany the following year.
 That deployment lasted until 1979, when it returned to Britain.